jthoward64/DebateApp/readme.md

 ## Versioning

 I use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/tajetaje/DebateApp/tags).
+For the versions available, see the [tags for this repository](https://github.com/tajetaje/DebateApp/tags).

 ## Author